getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 ## Events
 {% include components/alert.html
     title="Note"
-    content="Available if you're on a Business plan or a Trial, and you're an Early Adopter.
-The Team pricing level allows you one project on the feed, and the Business and Enterprise levels allow you to view all your projects at once." level="info"
+    content="Available if you're on a Team plan, Business plan, or a Trial.
+The Team pricing level allows you one project on the feed, and the Business and Enterprise levels allow you to view all your projects at once or any subset." level="info"
 %}